Al-Musta'sim: Biography

 He is noted for his opposition to the rise of Shajar al-Durr to the Egyptian throne during the Seventh Crusade.
 He sent a message from Baghdad to the Mamluks in Egypt that said: "If you do not have men there tell us so we can send you men."
 However, al-Musta'sim had to face the greatest menace against the caliphate since its establishment in 632: the invasion of the Mongol forces that, under Hulagu Khan, had already wiped out any resistance in Transoxiana and Khorasan.
-In 1255/1256 Hulagu forced the Abbasid to lend their forces for the campaign against Alamut.
+Shortly thereafter, in 1255-1256, Hulagu Khan forced the Abbasid Caliphate to lend him their forces for his campaign against the Alamut region in modern-day Iran.

-News of the murder of al-Muazzam Turanshah and the inauguration of Shajar al-Durr as the new Sultan reached Syria.
-The Syrian Emirs were asked to pay homage to Shajar al-Durr but they refused and the Sultan's deputy in Al Karak rebelled against Cairo.
-The Syrian Emirs in Damascus gave the city to an-Nasir Yusuf the Ayyubid Emir of Aleppo and the Mamluks in Cairo responded by arresting the Emirs who were loyal to the Ayyubids in Egypt.
-In addition to the Ayyubids in Syria, the Abbasid caliph al-Musta'sim in Baghdad also rejected the Mamluk move in Egypt and refused to recognize Shajar al-Dur as a Sultan.
-The refusal of the Caliph to recognize Shajar al-Durr as the new Sultan was a great setback to the Mamluks in Egypt as the custom during the Ayyubid era was that the Sultan could gain legitimacy only through the recognition of the Abbasid Caliph.
-The Mamluks, therefore, decided to install Izz al-Din Aybak as a new Sultan.
-He married Shajar al-Durr who abdicated and passed the throne to him after she had ruled Egypt as sultan for about three months.
-Though the period of Shajar al-Durr's rule as a sultan was of short duration, it witnessed two important events in history: one, the expelling of Louis IX from Egypt, which marked the end of the Crusaders' ambition to conquer the southern Mediterranean basin; and two, the death of the Ayyubid dynasty and the birth of the Mamluk state which dominated the southern Mediterranean for decades.
+News of the murder of al-Muazzam Turanshah and the inauguration of Shajar al-Durr as the new sultan reached Syria.
+The Syrian emirs were asked to pay homage to Shajar al-Durr but they refused and the Sultan's deputy in Al Karak rebelled against Cairo.
+The Syrian emirs in Damascus gave the city to an-Nasir Yusuf, the Ayyubid emir of Aleppo, and the Mamluks in Cairo responded by arresting the emirs who were loyal to the Ayyubids in Egypt.
+In addition to the Ayyubids in Syria, the Abbasid caliph al-Musta'sim in Baghdad also rejected the Mamluk move in Egypt and refused to recognize Shajar al-Dur as a sultan.
+The refusal of the Caliph to recognize Shajar al-Durr as the new sultan was a great setback to the Mamluks in Egypt, as the custom during the Ayyubid era was that the Sultan could gain legitimacy only through the recognition of the Abbasid caliph.
+The Mamluks, therefore, decided to install Izz al-Din Aybak as a new sultan.
+He married Shajar al-Durr, who abdicated and passed the throne to him after she had ruled Egypt as sultan for about three months.
+Though the period of Shajar al-Durr's rule as a sultan was of short duration, it witnessed two important events in history: the expelling of Louis IX from Egypt, which marked the end of the Crusaders' ambition to conquer the southern Mediterranean basin; and the death of the Ayyubid dynasty and the birth of the Mamluk state which would dominate the southern Mediterranean for decades.